-If so, this article is for you.
-We’ll discuss why you should measure exercise intensity and how to do it, both with and without a heart rate monitor.
+So in this article we’ll discuss why you should measure exercise intensity and how to do it, both with and without a heart rate monitor.

-Whether you’re happy with your fitness routine or if you have started running to pick things up, measuring intensity will help you get the most out of your exercising.
+Whether you’re happy with your fitness routine, or have started running to pick things up, measuring intensity will help you get the most out of your exercising.

 What is Exercise Intensity?